Understanding Capital Allowances

 Capital Allowances

-The rules that govern the purchase of capital equipment such as computer equipment, vehicles and machinery by businesses are different to those for day-to-day business expenses that can be deducted from business income when calculating your taxable profits.
-The expression ‘Capital allowances’ is used to describe the allowances that allow businesses to secure tax relief for certain capital expenditures.
+The rules that govern the purchase of capital equipment such as computer equipment, vehicles, and machinery by businesses are different from those for day-to-day business expenses, which can be deducted from business income when calculating your taxable profits.
+The expression ‘Capital allowances’ describes the allowances that allow businesses to secure tax relief for certain capital expenditure.

 Capital allowances are available in respect of: